-New small rock drill delivers high performance and efficiency in a compact package
+New compact hydraulic rock drill delivers high performance and efficiency

-Doofor has developed a new small rock drill model to meet the growing demand for energy-efficient, space-saving solutions for infrastructure and utility drilling.
-The new drill, currently under the model name DFR2, is in the final stages of testing.
+Doofor has developed a new 8kW hydraulic rock drill model to meet the growing demand for energy-efficient and robust solutions for infrastructure and utility drilling.
+The new DFR2 hydraulic rock drill has a 7/8″ hexagonal female chuck and an efficient percussion piston.

 Compact DFR2 small rock drill rendered, designed for energy-efficient drilling in space-constrained environments